 The Community Health Investment (CHI) Certificate may be new, but the advisory board for this certificate are not new to the healthcare, community, and public health fields.
 The board, consisting of seven members experienced in community-based healthcare, have worked together to create the curriculum and use both their experience and personal networks to advocate for the program.
 Below, meet each advisory board member and learn more about what they bring to this program.
-If the Community Health Investment Certificate Program has piqued your interest, you can find out more here.
+Find out more about the Community Health Investment Certificate Program.

 Dora Barilla is the program director for the CHI Program as well as the President and Co-Founder of HC2 Strategies, Inc. She is esteemed as one of the leading voices on community-based healthcare in California and across the country.
 Dora has worked with local and state public health departments over the past 34 years while representing Providence, Adventist Health and Loma Linda University Health Systems.
 Dora works closely with health systems, governments, and faith and community-based organizations who are committed to removing disparity from vulnerable populations.

 Tyler Norris, MDiv is the Chief Executive of Well Being Trust, an impact philanthropy with a mission to advance the mental, social, and spiritual health of the nation.
 Tyler has shaped health and development initiatives in hundreds of communities in the U.S. and around the world.
 As a graduate of Harvard Business School’s Executive Program, he’s found success in many other roles including, but not limited to, the founding CEO of Community Initiatives, and as the founding chair of IP3/ Community Commons.